getify/Functional-Light-JS/apC.md

 This is definitely not light reading for the faint of heart.
 It's a complete detailed roadmap of all of FP as it's interpreted in JavaScript.
 FL has become a de facto standard for JavaScript FP libraries to adhere to, to ensure maximum interoperability.

-Fantasy Land is pretty much the exact opposite of "functional-light".
-It's the full-on no holds barred approach to FP in JavaScript.
-That said, as you venture beyond this book, it's undeniable that FL will be down that road for you.
-I'd recommend you bookmark it, and go back to it after you've had at least 6 months of real world practice with this book's concepts.
+Fantasy Land is pretty much the exact opposite of "Functional-Light".
+It's the full-on no-holds-barred approach to FP in JavaScript.
+That said, as you venture beyond this book, it's likely that FL will be on that road for you.
+I'd recommend you bookmark it, and go back to it after you've had at least six months of real-world practice with this book's concepts.

 ## Ramda (0.23.0)